 Each of these side effects present unique challenges and can be tackled in various ways.
 As a cancer patient, it is more important than ever to try to maintain strength, energy, and immune function.
 This can largely be accomplished with food.
 Here are some tips for each side effect.

-Weight loss can occur due to lack of appetite, being in a hypermetabolic state, or feeling too tired and sick from treatments.
+Weight loss can occur due to a lack of appetite, being in a hypermetabolic state, or feeling too tired and sick from treatments.

-Cancer patients with minimal appetite should try to eat smaller, more frequent meals throughout the day rather than three big meals.
+Cancer patients with a minimal appetite should try to eat smaller, more frequent meals throughout the day rather than three big meals.